 One of the classic "Land" climbs.
 And yes, that's the same John Rupley that put up so many climbs in Arizona.

-This climb is easy to find - follow the trail to a huge corner (Bird Cage), just before the cliff becomes licheny.
+This climb is easy to find.
+Follow the trail past the huge right-facing corner of Roseland, past the 'gym', and up a few steps to the next huge corner (Bird Cage), just before the cliff becomes licheny.

-P1: Start at the corner, but work right to a fixed pin and pull a small overhang.
-Continue up the face (crux) and eventually work a bit right to the arete.
-Belay at a fixed anchor.
+P1: Start at the corner, but work up and right across the horizontals to a fixed pin, and pull a small overhang.
+Continue up the face (crux; may be tricky to protect) and eventually work a bit right to the arete.
+Two bolts await you higher and further out on the arete.
 5.8+, 90'.

 Many people rap from here but the second pitch is just as good.

 P2.
 Proceed up into a steep left-facing corner, then past some small roofs, to the top.
 5.8+, 115'.

 Descend at the Fat City tree or on the trail.

 From: Albany, New York

 Mar 15, 2006